Where native tribes once warred, expansion of historic Montauk cemetery could be in the works

 "It was great that I was able to have a lot to say as to how it all worked out," McDonald said of the historic property.

-The land was the site of a 1653 raid by the Narragansetts Tribe of New England on the local Montaukett Tribe and is known as Massacre Valley.
+The land was the site of a 1653 raid by the Narragansett tribe of New England on the local Montaukett Tribe and is known as Massacre Valley.

-An undisturbed section of the approximately 27-acre cemetery is sacred burial land with Native American bones.
+An undisturbed section of the approximately 27-acre cemetery is sacred burial land with Native American remains.
 Another section is reserved for descendants of the Montauketts who are residents of East Hampton Town.

 A large white quartz rock that once was the center of tribal activity rests in the middle of the cemetery.